ading2210/libcurl.js/README.md

 ```
 If you are using the single file version (`libcurl_full.js`), the `libcurl.load_wasm` function can still be used to wait for the WASM to load, although the url provided to it has no effect.

 Alternatively, prebuilt versions can be found on NPM and jsDelivr.
-You can use the following URLs to load libcurl.js from a third party CDN.
+You can use the [following URLs](https://cdn.jsdelivr.net/npm/libcurl.js@latest/) to load libcurl.js from a third party CDN.
 ```
 https://cdn.jsdelivr.net/npm/libcurl.js@latest/libcurl.js
 https://cdn.jsdelivr.net/npm/libcurl.js@latest/libcurl.wasm
 ```

 To know when libcurl.js has finished loading, you can use the `libcurl_load` DOM event.
+The `libcurl_abort` event will trigger if the Emscripten runtime gets aborted due to a critical error.
+The `libcurl.events` object contains an `EventTarget` where these events will also be emitted.
 ```js
 document.addEventListener("libcurl_load", ()=>{
   libcurl.set_websocket(`wss://${location.hostname}/ws/`);